act-rules/act-rules.github.io/pages/examples/default-element-language.md

 ## Referenced Elements

 This `div` element has a default language of English.
-The only candidate element is the `img` (because the `p` element has a `lang` attribute of its own), but the full accessible name of it is taken into account.
+The only [element with the same programmatic language][] is the `img` (because the `p` element has a `lang` attribute of its own), but the full accessible name of it is taken into account.
 Assistive Technologies usually ignore `lang` attributes on elements that are used to compute accessible name.

 ```html
 <div>